Meet the Clergy

 Rabbi Ron Shulman’s warm nature and thoughtful insights inspire his vision of Chizuk Amuno Congregation as a sacred community.
 On the bimah, in the classroom, in his study, and throughout our community, Rabbi Shulman encourages us to find personal meaning through Jewish celebration, exploration, and participation in our synagogue community.
 The rabbi’s sensitivity in finding the most joyful words of celebration or the most gentle words of comfort is a gift that touches us all.
 His sermons provoke our thoughts and speak to our hearts.

-Ron Shulman came to Chizuk Amuno in July 2004 to serve as our congregation’s seventh Senior Rabbi.
-He graduated from Brandeis University in Waltham, Mass. in 1978 and was ordained by The Jewish Theological Seminary of America in New York in May 1983.
+Ron Shulman came to Chizuk Amuno in July 2004 to serve as our congregation’s eighth Senior Rabbi.
+He is a graduate of Brandeis University in Waltham, Mass. and was ordained by The Jewish Theological Seminary of America in New York.
 In May 2010, JTS conferred upon Rabbi Shulman an honorary Doctorate of Divinity for his years of service to Conservative Judaism and the Jewish people.
 Rabbi Shulman also holds a Master of Arts degree in Teaching from the American Jewish University in Los Angeles.
 Teaching is his forte, and his skills reach out to all age groups within the congregation and beyond.

 Rabbi Shulman is the author of original prayers and reflections, Jewish educational curricula, newspaper Torah columns, and other writings.
 He also writes a blog for this website.

-Currently, Rabbi Shulman is President of the Baltimore Jewish Council and served as Co-Chairman of the Commission for a Socially Just Community of THE ASSOCIATED, Jewish Federation of Baltimore.
-Rabbi Shulman is a past president of the Pacific Southwest Region of the Rabbinical Assembly.
+Rabbi Shulman is a past president of the Baltimore Jewish Council and served as Co-Chairman of the Commission for a Socially Just Community of THE ASSOCIATED, Jewish Federation of Baltimore.
+Rabbi Shulman is also a past president of the Pacific Southwest Region of the Rabbinical Assembly.
 He is a member of the Chancellor’s Rabbinic Cabinet at JTS.

 Rabbi Shulman was born in Chicago, Ill. and raised in Encino, Calif.
-He and his wife, Robin, were members of the educational and religious staff of Camp Ramah in Ojai, Calif, for more than 20 years.
+He and his wife, Robin, were members of the educational and religious staff of Camp Ramah in Ojai, California for many years.
 They are the proud parents of Heidi and Felicia.

 Rabbi Deborah Wechsler